Content

 • You can ride with less air pressure than usual.

-• Even with a flat, you can still roll to the finish without damaging the rim.
+• Even with a flat, you can continue to roll to the finish without damaging the rim.
 MaXalami lovingly calls this the “Run Flat”.

-For which bicycles and in which sizes is the MaXalami Tire Noodle available?
+For which bikes and in what sizes is the MaXalami Tire Noodle available?

 • You can currently buy the Tire Noodle in 650B and 700c.